Wes Brisco: Independent circuit (2011–present)

 After being released from WWE, Brisco started wrestling in the independent circuit, primarily in Florida.
 Brisco debuted on independent circuit at Florida Underground Wrestling, on October 14, 2011, when he teamed up with Dakota Darsow and defeated JD Maverick and Kennedy Kendrick.
 The two teams began feuding and took each other on in one on one and tag team competition with both sides achieving wins and losses.
 On March 6, 2012, the feud culminated in a no holds barred street fight to become the number one contenders for the FUW Tag Team Championship which Maverick and Kendrick won.
 Brisco and Darsow split up looking for greener pastures in singles competitions.
 Brisco defeated Bruce Santee only days after the team's loss and went on to lose to Santee for the FUW Heavyweight Championship.
 Their feud ended in a dark match at Ring of Honor with Santee once again coming out on top. on April 24, Brisco defeated Fidel Sierra for the FUW Cuban Heavyweight Championship.
 He would hold the title for several months, fending off opponents such as Sam Shaw, Nick Fame and Darsow.
 On July 7, Brisco lost the Cuban Heavyweight Championship to JD Maverick and that also turned out to be his farewell match.

 Brisco went on a month long tour of Puerto Rican promoting World Wrestling Council which started on July 14 when he defeated Mr. X. He also defeated Donny Fuggedaboudit and Johnny Fuggedaboudit with JD Maverick to crown them as the first CWF Tag Team Champions at CWF SuperClash on August 4, 2012 in Orlando, Florida.
 He also won another tournament with Cassidy Riley, defeating The Headbangers, to be the first NWA Ring Warriors Global Tag Team Champions.
 On October 26, 2012, at a World Wrestling Council he competed against the WWC Universal Heavyweight Champion Rey Fénix and Andy Leavine in a losing effort in a non-title match.
 He wrestled a Loser Leaves WWC Match vs Andy Leavine in a no-contest after Rey Fenix interfered, and attacked both of them at the same time with 2 steel bars.
 The following week, he competed with the same stipulation, except this time it was anything goes, and he defeated Andy Leavine, to (kayfabe) fire him.
 On February 23, 2013, Brisco & Riley lost the Ring Warriors Global Tag Team Championships.

 On March 7, 2014, at NWA FUW Idus of March, Brisco defeated Michael Tarver to win the NWA FUW Heavyweight Championship.
 He lost the title on November 28, 2014 against JD Maverick.

+Brisco works in the Canadian promotion Great North Wrestling based in Ottawa, Ontario and Eastern Ontario.
+He made his debut in 2016.
+His gimmick was the Aces of Eights.
+On June 30, 2017, Brisco won the GNW Canadian Title defeating Rene Dupree and Hannibal in a triple threat match in Pembroke, Ontario.
+He dropped the title back to Hannibal on August 5th in Ottawa, Ontario.